 Urinary incontinence is usually divided into three different types, the first type is urinary incontinence caused by stress and the second form is called urge incontinence.

 Urinary Incontinence Types

-- Urge Incontinence – A feeling of the need to urinate, but not being able to make it to the restroom in time.
-Urge incontinence can happen even if the bladder is not full, sometimes hearing, drinking, or touching water can trigger it.
+- Urge incontinence – A feeling of the need to urinate but not being able to make it to the restroom in time.
+Urge incontinence can happen even if the bladder is not full, sometimes hearing, drinking or touching water can trigger it.

-- Mixed Incontinence – A combination of elements of stress incontinence and Urge incontinence
+- Mixed incontinence – A combination of elements of stress incontinence and urge incontinence

 Urinary Incontinence Causes

-- Damage to Urinary Tract muscles and/or nerves
+- Damage to urinary tract muscles and/or nerves

-Urinary Incontinence Treatments
+Urinary Incontinence Treatment

 Most urinary tract issues can be cured by strengthening muscles around the bladder, but in some instances a surgical urinary incontinence treatment may be required.
 Common urinary incontinence treatments include:

 - Behavioral modifications